ARCLabUNO/arclabwebsite/content/resources/other_organizations/index.md

 {{< resource-list-enhancer >}}

-A running list of other groups and organizations working to advance knowledge in the areas of corrections, reentry, and violence reduction.
+A running list of other groups and organizations working to advance knowledge in the areas of corrections, reentry, and public safety.

 <!--more-->